Ben-Fields/v-blend2d/CONTRIBUTING.md

 When redeclaraing C functions in V, the V compiler does not allow function parameters to be declared with "mut".
-Therefore, all such parameters (any C parameter which is not "const"), is marked with a comment: "/*mut*/".
-Variables passed into the function are treated accordingly.
+Therefore, all such parameters (any C parameter which is not "const"), are marked with a comment: "/*mut*/".
+Variables passed into the function are still treated accordingly.

 ## Building